nellle/EasyVectorsPy/README.md

 # EasyVectorsPy
 ## Eng

-library that helps when working with coordinates (Pillow, Pygame)
+library that helps when working with coordinates like (Pillow, Pygame)

 ### Examples ###